Updated October 27, 2023

-Futures trading career is not for everyone.
-It is available on different kinds of assets- stocks, indices, currency pairs, commodities and so on.
-But trading futures contracts is not every body’s forte.
+A futures trading career is not for everyone.
+It is available on different assets- stocks, indices, currency pairs, commodities, etc. But trading futures contracts is not everybody’s forte.

 Does your future as an investor or trader in these markets hold a bright promise?
 Only if you are clear about the pitfalls and the hurdles before taking the leap.
-So, let us learn about the basics and what you must know before stepping into the world of futures trading career.
+So, let us learn about the basics and what you must know before stepping into a futures trading career.

 How to Futures Trading in Everyone

-Futures trading career contract is when there is an agreement between a buyer and seller to transact a fixed number of shares or index at a certain time in the future for a price which is predetermined.
+A futures trading career contract is when there is an agreement between a buyer and seller to transact a fixed number of shares or index at a certain time in the future for a price that is predetermined.

-Futures trading career contracts can be freely traded on exchanges as they are standardized in terms of contract size and expiration date.
+Futures trading career contracts can freely trade on exchanges as they are standardized in terms of contract size and expiration date.
 The two most commonly traded futures contracts are stock futures and index futures.

-Stock futures: Derivative contracts that authorize purchase or sale of stocks at a fixed price by a specific date.
+Stock Futures: Derivative contracts that authorize the purchase or sale of stocks at a fixed price by a specific date.

-The lot or Contract Size: Trading Beyond Single Shares
+2. The Lot or Contract Size: Trading Beyond Single Shares

-Within the derivatives markets, contracts cannot be traded for a single share.
-Every stock futures trading career contract comprises a fixed lot of underlying share.
-Size of the lot is based on the exchange on which trading is carried out and differs from stock to stock.
+In derivatives markets, contracts cannot trade for a single share.
+Every stock futures trading career contract comprises a fixed lot of underlying shares.
+The size of the lot is based on the exchange on which trading is carried out and differs from stock to stock.

 The contract is an agreement for transacting in the future.
-Futures trading career contracts are available for durations of 1,2 and 3 months known as the near, middle and far month.
+Futures trading career contracts are available for durations of 1,2 and 3 months, known as the near, middle, and far months.

 Once the contracts expire, a fresh contract is introduced for the 3 durations.
-Month in which contract expires is referred to as contract month.
+The month the contract expires is referred to as the contract month.

-The stock index is used for measuring changes in prices of stocks over a period of time.
+The stock index is used to measure changes in the prices of stocks over a period of time.
 Stocks of similar future trading companies are selected in terms of industry or size.

-There are many popular indices such as CNX Nifty 50, S&P500 and many more These show price movements on different exchanges or segments.
+Popular indices such as CNX Nifty 50, S&P500, and many more show price movements on different exchanges or segments.
 Futures trading career contracts are available on these indices as well.